-When you visit auto accident lawyers in Douglasville for the first time, they will ask whether you have evidence to support your claim.
+When you visit our Douglasville auto accident lawyers for the first time, they will ask whether you have evidence to support your claim.
 This is because personal injury claims, like other civil cases, are won by the person who the scale of justice tilts in their favor.
 Evidence is a key determinant of where the scale of justice tilts.

 Different types of proof are admissible in an auto crash case, from pictures and video footage to witness statements.
 Video evidence is one of the most used means of establishing fault after an auto collision.
 However, the nature of the devices used to record videos calls for careful handling and prompt action to preserve the evidence.